CommunityToolkit/Labs-Windows/template/lab/samples/ProjectTemplate.Sample/ProjectTemplate.md

 TODO: Fill in information about this experiment and how to get started here...

-# Templated Controls
+## Templated Controls

+The Toolkit is built with templated controls.
+This provides developers a flexible way to restyle components easily while still inheriting the general functionality a control provides.
+The examples below show how a component can use a default style and then get overridden by the end developer.

+The `_ClassicBinding` class shows the traditional method used to develop components with best practices.

 ### Implict style

-> [!SAMPLE ProjectTemplateControlSample]
+> [!SAMPLE ProjectTemplateTemplatedSample]

 ### Custom style

-> [!SAMPLE ProjectTemplateCustomStyleSample]
+> [!SAMPLE ProjectTemplateTemplatedStyleCustomSample]

-# Templated Controls with x:Bind
+## Templated Controls with x:Bind

+This is an _experimental_ new way to define components which allows for the use of x:Bind within the style.

 ### Implict style

-> [!SAMPLE BackedProjectTemplateControlSample]
+> [!SAMPLE ProjectTemplateXbindBackedSample]

 ### Custom style

-> [!SAMPLE ProjectTemplateCustomStyleBackedSample]
+> [!SAMPLE ProjectTemplateXbindBackedStyleCustomSample]